-"Procedure" - processes developed by county Child Support Enforcement Units an/or the State Department to implement state policy and rules.
+"Procedure" - processes developed by county Child Support Services Units and/or the State Department to implement state policy and rules.

 "Public Assistance" - assistance payments provided to or on behalf of eligible recipients through programs administered or supervised by the State Department under Titles IV-A or IV-E of the Social Security Act or under Child Welfare Services.